Ying-170/awesome-cg-vfx-pipeline/README.md

     - [Pencil2D](https://www.pencil2d.org/) - An easy, intuitive tool to make 2D hand-drawn animations `GPL-2.0-only`
 * Libraries
     - [OpenImageIO](https://github.com/OpenImageIO/oiio) - A library for reading and writing images in many common and VFX related formats `BSD-3-Clause`
-    - [OpenColorIO](https://opencolorio.org/) ([repo](https://github.com/AcademySoftwareFoundation/OpenColorIO)) - Unified color environment `BSD-3-Clause`
+    - [OpenColorIO](https://opencolorio.org/) - A complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation `BSD-3-Clause`

 ## Colors

 ## Photography

-* [Darktable](https://www.darktable.org/) - Photography workflow application and raw developer `GPL-3.0-or-later`
+* [darktable](https://www.darktable.org/) - Photography workflow application and raw developer `GPL-3.0-or-later`
-* [dcraw](https://www.dechifro.org/dcraw/) - A tool that decodes any raw image from any digital camera on any computer running any operating system
+* [dcraw](https://www.dechifro.org/dcraw/) - A tool that decodes any raw image from any digital camera on any computer running any operating system `GPL-2.0-or-later`

 ## Photogrammetry